michaeldmcqueen/resources.gmt.com-website/_woh_resources/1-getting-started/registration-checklist.md

 #### SPECIAL REQUESTS

 If I have any special requests or situations that I want GMT to know about, I have entered those into the “Special Requests” section on my account.
 GMT will be notified and will either approve or ask for clarification before making special accommodations.
 I understand that entering notes here is not a guarantee that GMT can accommodate them.

+#### NEW GROUP ORIENTATION&nbsp;

+If you are new to Group Mission Trips or need a refresher, here is a [great video](https://groupcares-my.sharepoint.com/:v:/g/personal/admin_groupcares_org/EYm0ZLP0CHZNqye9FLaAyoYBBRh6iGfBvdIxapDqvxOSaA?e=0vRCjp){: target="_blank" rel="noopener nofollow"}from our President, Tim, and our Mission Trip Advisor, Bri.
+Enjoy!&nbsp;